AndrewSmart/wxWidgetsTemplateNuGet/README.txt

 The license for this package and its contents are that of the wxWidgets project: http://www.wxwidgets.org/about/licence/ Copyright (c) 2013-2015 Andrew Smart

+TECHNICALLY OBSOLETE by new Microsoft tooling and NOT MAINTAINED.
+See: https://www.wxwidgets.org/blog/2019/01/wxwidgets-and-vcpkg/

 This NuGet package assists MSVC projects that depend on wxWidgets.

 Guide to installing and configuring this package is here: